SumoLogic/sumologic-documentation/docs/dashboards-new/panels.md

     ![create-tracelist.png](/img/dashboards-new/panels/create-tracelist.png)

-1. Configure a [Trace query] (../../Traces/View_and_investigate_traces.md "View and investigate traces") to search for desired set of traces.
+1. Configure a [Trace query](../apm/traces/working-with-tracing-data/view-and-investigate-traces.md) to search for desired set of traces.

-1. Select a time range or [create a custom range] (Set_custom_time_ranges.md "Set customized time ranges") for the panel.
+1. Select a time range or [create a custom range](set-custom-time-ranges.md) for the panel.
 You can set this when creating or at any time when viewing the Dashboard panel.

     ![timerange.png](/img/dashboards-new/panels/timerange.png)